Six Seacoast Splash Pads

 Address: 50 Henry Law Ave, Dover, NH 03820

-Cost: Park and splash pad is free, metered street parking
+Cost: Park and splash pad are free, metered parking lot and street parking

-The Dover splash pad runs in the summer (start time varies) and offers a circular cement pad with pop up water jets.
-While the splash pad isn’t very innovative, the location can’t be beat!
+The Dover splash pad runs in the summer (the start time varies, so check before you go) and offers a circular cement pad with pop up water jets.
+While this splash pad isn’t very innovative, the location can’t be beat!
 The Dover Adventure Playground at Henry Law Park is a fantastic summer destination.
 There is a great playground with a climbing tower, range of swings, slide, sandbox, music makers, rope structure, and model gundalow boat.
-In addition, it is the same location as the Children’s Museum of New Hampshire as well as the Dover pool.
+In addition, it’s in the same location as the Children’s Museum of New Hampshire as well as the Dover pool.
+In summer, the park is open 7 am to 9:30 pm, with the splash pad running from 9 am to 8 pm.
+Check this one out for a central location and all-age water fun.

 Aqua Land Splash Pad at Newmarket Rec